gridaco/roadmap/README.md

 Join us on [slack](https://join.slack.com/t/bridgedhq/shared_invite/zt-h9eyanie-U_t2XB1mrzRxcPww306aCA) and have a direct conversation with our core developers

-## 4. Roadmap on figma
+## 4. Roadmap on figma & notion

-we manage our roadmap mainly on figma. here is the open link of our road map documentation [figma](https://www.figma.com/file/5XdVMzAOP06ca3gUCoyPmJ/whitepaper?node-id=1%3A2) the same managed document is available on [bridged.xyz/roadmap](https://bridged.xyz/roadmap)
+we manage our roadmap mainly on figma. here is the open link of our road map documentation [figma](https://www.figma.com/file/5XdVMzAOP06ca3gUCoyPmJ/whitepaper?node-id=1%3A2), and our doc version of the same content on [notion](https://www.notion.so/bridgedxyz/df390b3a64504668ad8e09fd621884bb?v=abcf798d35e6408d9616704a8471f92d) the same managed document is available on [bridged.xyz/roadmap](https://bridged.xyz/roadmap)